-- 22.1 The Academy recognises the importance of using Walkie Talkies as a method of communication on the site to ensure that children and staff are kept safe at all times.
-Reasons for using Walkie Talkies are: - 22.1.1 to contact staff generally when they frequently move from room to room during the day; - 22.1.2 to contact support staff who are rarely to be found at their desks people like I.C.T. technicians, laboratory assistants, caretakers and maintenance staff; - 22.1.3 to allow caretakers, security staff and grounds staff to stay in touch around the site; - 22.1.4 to summon First-Aid qualified staff in the event of a mishap, and to allow staff on duty outside to summon help whenever needed; - 22.1.5 to manage behaviour incidents, and to alert staff to attend an incident if required; - 22.1.6 for special events such as Sports Days, school fetes, open days, concerts, school plays, etc.; and - 22.1.7 to take on school trips, visits and activity holidays. - 22.2 Staff should be aware that when communicating information over a radio network via a Walkie Talkie, it is possible that anyone in the vicinity who is using the same network may be able to overhear conversations.
-It is important that appropriate controls are in place to prevent individuals without the correct authorisation intentionally or accidentally gaining access to personal information.

-- 22.3 To minimise the risk of unauthorised access to any information that is communicated via Walkie Talkies, staff must ensure that: - 22.3.1 under no circumstances must any personal information be communicated which could enable an individual to be identified e.g. use only first name or initials when referring to named persons; - 22.3.2 the language used during communications is professional, and that no abusive or inappropriate language is used; - 22.3.3 in the event of theft or loss of the equipment, they inform the [School/ Academy]'s Data Protection team immediately; and - 22.3.4 they have completed and understood the appropriate Data Protection and Security training.]
+- 22.1 Knightsfield School recognises the importance of using Walkie Talkies as a method of communication on the site to ensure that children and staff are kept safe at all times.
+Reasons for using Walkie Talkies are: - 22.1.1 to contact staff generally when they frequently move from room to room during the day; - 22.1.2 to summon First-Aid qualified staff in the event of a mishap, and to allow staff on duty outside to summon help whenever needed; - 22.1.3 to manage behaviour incidents, and to alert staff to attend an incident if required; - 22.2 Staff should be aware that when communicating information over a radio network via a Walkie Talkie, it is possible that anyone in the vicinity who is using the same network may be able to overhear conversations.
+It is important that appropriate controls are in place to prevent individuals without the correct authorisation intentionally or accidentally gaining access to personal information. - 22.3 To minimise the risk of unauthorised access to any information that is communicated via Walkie Talkies, staff must ensure that: - 22.3.1 under no circumstances must any personal information be communicated which could enable an individual to be identified e.g. use only first name or initials when referring to named persons; - 22.3.2 the language used during communications is professional, and that no abusive or inappropriate language is used; - 22.3.3 in the event of theft or loss of the equipment, they inform the Trust's Data Protection officer immediately; and - 22.3.4 they have completed and understood the appropriate Data Protection training.